Skip to Content

 The Basics of Sleep Cycles

-• NREM (Non-Rapid Eye Movement) Sleep: This consists of three stages, starting from light sleep and progressing to deep sleep.
+• NREM (Non-Rapid Eye Movement) Sleep: This is the first part, and it’s broken down into three stages, starting with light sleep and moving into deeper, more restorative sleep.

-• REM (Rapid Eye Movement) Sleep: This is the dream stage, characterized by faster brain waves and rapid eye movements.
+• REM (Rapid Eye Movement) Sleep: This is when we dream.
+It’s marked by faster brain activity and those quick eye movements behind closed lids.

 Beyond Sleep Cycles – The Aging Brain